Overview

 In the MinIO console, click Buckets > Create Bucket tab.
 Next, provide a unique name for your bucket, such as “oxla-bucket” and then click the Create button to finalize the creation of your new bucket.

-Ensure that the object storage bucket directory is either completely empty or contains only files in the Oxla format.
+Make sure that the object storage bucket directory is either completely empty or contains only files in the Oxla format

 1. Open your terminal